 USC operates a fleet of 28 bio-fuel buses, two propane buses, and one compressed natural gas bus.
 The six bus routes encompass the University Park Campus and surrounding neighborhoods, DTLA, Marina del Rey, and the Health Sciences Campus.
 The USC bus schedule can be found here.

 USC’s student-run, evening/late-night Campus Cruiser ride-share program selects vehicles with high green ratings, including five hybrids, to provide escort services for students and staff.
 Hybrids produce 80 percent less greenhouse gases than regular gasoline vehicles.

 A popular car-sharing amenity customized for the USC community, Maven provides 24/7 access to 17 fuel-efficient vehicles available on two campuses.
 The service’s mobile app supports easy reservations, keyless car entry and pay-as-you-go billing, including fuel and insurance costs.

-B20 bio-diesel fuel is available at USC’s fuel station adjacent to the Parking Center (Grand Avenue Structure).
-Because it’s not a fossil fuel, bio-diesel emits less greenhouse gases and pollutants than gasoline, helping USC reduce its emissions.
+B20 bio-diesel fuel is available at USC’s gas station adjacent to the Parking Center (Grand Avenue Parking Structure).
+Bio-diesel emits fewer greenhouse gases and pollutants than gasoline, helping USC reduce its emissions.